tronprotocol/java-tron/docs/modular-introduction-en.md

 ### framework

-As the core module of java-tron, framework functions as both a gateway to the blockchain and an adhesive that effectively connects all other modules.
+As the core module of java-tron, framework performs as both a gateway to the blockchain and an adhesive that effectively connects all other modules.
 Framework initializes each module and facilitates communication between modules.

 ### protocol

 A concise and efficient data transfer protocol is essential to a distributed network like blockchain.
 Protocol module defines the format of the binary protocol under which java-tron interacts with the outside world, allowing java-tron to interact with multiple platforms in diverse languages.
 The module also defines:

-1. the communication protocol between nodes within java-tron
+1. the communication protocol between java-tron nodes
-2. protocols that java-tron provides to the public
+2. protocol that java-tron provides to the public

 ### common